‘Floyd was my man. But George Floyd is a movement.’

 In practicing her testimony with the state prosecutors, Ross was warned not to speak in generalities, like calling him a “gentle giant,” because it might give the defense an opening to discuss Floyd’s arrest record and history with drugs, and their use of opioids together.

-They had practiced cross-examining her on those topics, she said, but she would break down and cry or get defensive.
+They had practiced cross-examination on those topics, she said, but she would break down and cry or get defensive.

 Two days before she was set to testify, Ross had an old friend and hairdresser give her a stylish bob and a streak of red dye in her hair.
 Her niece, Josie Tucker, 26, had a nail-styling kit, so she decided to go over to her house to put on fake nails.